Tegeticula tehuacana

 Tegeticula tehuacana is a moth of the family Prodoxidae.
 It is found in Mexico in Oaxaca, western- and south-western Veracruz, and central-northern Puebla centred on the Tehuacan Valley.

 The wingspan is 20–24 mm for males and 22.5–26 mm for females.
-The forewings are white with a narrow band of dark brown scales.
-The hindwings are dark brownish grey.
 Adults are on wing in late April.

 The larvae feed on Yucca periculosa and Yucca mixtecana.

-Etymology

-The species epithet refers to the Tehuacan desert region, which contains the known sites of the species.